igrek51/raspberry-looper/README.md

 13. Reboot or run `looper run`.

 ### Running on PC with Linux
-Looper can run on a regular PC with Linux in a mode without controlling buttons and LEDs (cause there is no GPIO module).
+Looper can also run on a regular Linux PC in a special "Offline" mode without controlling buttons and LEDs (cause there is no GPIO module).
 The application can be still controlled by a web browser.
+Virtual footswitch can be configured to turn recording on spacebar press.

 You need Python 3.8 or higher
-(at this moment pyaudio has some issues with Python 3.10, so 3.8, 3.9 versions are recommended).
+(at this moment `pyaudio` lib has some issues with Python 3.10, so 3.8 or 3.9 versions are recommended).

 1. Install required libraries:
-  `sudo apt install python3-pyaudio` (On Debian: `sudo apt install portaudio19-dev`)
+  `sudo apt install python3-pyaudio`
-  `sudo apt install libatlas-base-dev`
+   (On Debian: `sudo apt install portaudio19-dev` or do as stated [here](https://stackoverflow.com/a/35593426/6772197)) `sudo apt install libatlas-base-dev`
-2. Install JACK (if about to use JACK audio backend):
+2. Install JACK (if you're going to use JACK audio backend):
   ```bash
   sudo apt install jackd
   sudo usermod -a -G audio $USER